 Monday, February 20, 2017

-I haven't posted for a ages but I've certainly been cooking and eating a lot!
+Looking for a quick and healthy recipe?
+Well, it's been a while and although I haven't posted for ages, I've certainly been cooking and eating a lot!
 This particular dish has been on repeat for over a month now and for numerous reasons, most of which because it's incredibly savory and delish.
 The other being that last year I threw my back out and ended up in the ER only to discover I have something called degenerative disc disease in my lower back.
 I've experienced chronic pain for almost a year now and have been determined to try every possible method of healing myself from within through food and supplements as well as through physical therapy, acupuncture, etc. One healing method I've read a great deal about is incorporating turmeric into your daily diet as it's an anti-inflammatory healing agent that's been used throughout the ages.
 I've been tossing 1/2 a tsp. into my daily morning pressed juice as well cooking with it most nights.
 Thank God I love it!
 When I found this recipe it was meant to be a vegan dish but my philosophy has always been to throw an egg on it!
 And now that I have mastered the art of egg poaching (recipe included), I really love what the runny yolk does to flavor this dish, not to mention the added protein.
 Here's the recipe:

 1 C Brown basmati rice

 2 tsp turmeric